- Langton Wold Gallops

 The installation of the Kraft Water Walker in 2014 has been a fantastic addition to the yard.
 Up to five horses can exercise at any one time in varying depths of salt water.
 It can be filled up to their joints or their stomachs, is very hygienic and produces amazing results on horses with leg injuries and ailments and back problems.
 It has proved beneficial to many other niggling little problems too and the horses love it, walking in and out unaided.

-We have 19 turnout paddocks at Spring Cottage and they are used regularly.
+We have 20 turnout paddocks at Spring Cottage Stables and they are used regularly.
 Time out in the paddocks is essential for the horses’ wellbeing offering a change of scenery, relieving possible boredom, allowing them to unwind, have a jump and a kick and generally enjoy themselves.

-We have four wash bays with hot water showers situated in the new barn where all the horses are hosed off after exercise.
+We have six wash bays with powerful hot water showers situated in the new barn where all the horses are hosed off after exercise.
+The walls of the bays are rubber-matted providing a safe environment while the hot water offers a far more pleasant washing-off experience year round.

-We have CCTV fitted throughout Spring Cottage Stables and Highfield Farm Stables and all activities are monitored closely.
+We have CCTV fitted throughout Spring Cottage Stables and all activities are monitored closely.

 We operate a smoke-free environment.